PracHub

 Design a durable key-value store that supports put(key, value), get(key), and delete(key).
 Specify how you will achieve durability with a write-ahead log (WAL), lay out on-disk data structures, and perform crash recovery.
 Describe compaction/garbage collection, fsync/batching strategy, and handling of torn writes.
 Explain your concurrency model: single-writer/multi-reader vs. multi-writer, lock-based vs. optimistic/lock-free approaches, and how you ensure correctness under concurrent access.
 Analyze consistency guarantees (e.g., read-after-write), latency/throughput trade-offs, and back-of-the-envelope resource estimates.
 Provide a minimal testing plan covering failure injection and recovery.

-Quick Answer: This question evaluates system design and storage engineering skills, focusing on durability, crash recovery, on-disk layout, concurrency control, and performance trade-offs for an embeddable key–value store, and is classified in the System Design domain.
+Quick Answer: This question evaluates understanding of durable storage and crash-consistency, including on-disk data layout, filesystem durability semantics, concurrency control, and performance trade-offs for single-node embeddable key–value engines.

 Related Interview Questions